 Omastar proves Dark Pokemon are more than raw offense, and has a nice array of energy-efficient tricks to mess with your rival's evolutions.

 Dark Porygon2 has some unique qualities.
 Only 60 HP for a Stage 1, and like most Pokemon, it has a weakness (Fighting), but it also resists Psychic and has a low Retreat Cost.

-- Poke-Power Spatial Distortion gives half a chance to recycle a discarded Stadium card each turn, useful in decks that utilize them.
+- Spatial Distortion (Poke-Power) Provides half a chance to recycle a discarded Stadium card each turn.

 Porygon2 can slowly pile on damage while avoiding it itself, but really stands out for its Stadium resurrection.

 70 HP disappoints for a Stage 2 Pokemon, but Dark Crobat compensates with other qualities.
 For example, it resists Fighting and can retreat for free!

 - Surprise Bite (Poke-Power) Bludgeons a foe of your choice for a free 20 damage.